LifeFone Medical Alert Review

 - At-Home Cellular: LifeFone’s At-Home Cellular option is best for people who spend most of their time at home and want a cellular connection.
 This system is identical to the At-Home Landline system, except it connects via AT&T’s 4G LTE cellular network.

-- At-Home and On-the-Go VIP Active®: If you want the most flexibility with the least amount of equipment, LifeFone’s At-Home and On-the-Go VIP Active® is an ideal medical alert.
+- At-Home and On-the-Go VIP Active: If you want the most flexibility with the least amount of equipment, LifeFone’s At-Home and On-the-Go VIP Active is ideal.
 This system consists of one water-resistant pendant with a rechargeable battery that lasts up to five days per charge.
 This device also features a built-in GPS that allows approved responders to access the user’s location via text message.

-- At-Home and On-the-Go VIPx®: This system is LifeFone’s smallest and most powerful medical alert.
-Compared to prior models, the VIPx® has water-resistance, a smaller size, and built-in fall detection.
+- At-Home and On-the-Go VIPx: LifeFone’s newest model is also its smallest and most powerful medical alert.
+Compared to prior models, the At-Home and On-the-Go VIPx is water-resistant, smaller, and has built-in fall detection.
 LifeFone’s older mobile systems required an additional pendant to use fall detection.

 Using LifeFone Medical Alert System

-About five days after I ordered the LifeFone At-Home and On-the-Go GPS system from the company’s website, it arrived on my doorstep.
+About five days after I ordered the LifeFone At-Home and On-the-Go VIPx system from the company’s website, it arrived on my doorstep.
 Upon opening the package, I found the following items:

 - 1 mobile unit